nushell/nushell.github.io/contributor-book/plugin_protocol_reference.md

 ## How Nu runs plugins

 Nu plugins **must** be an executable file with a filename starting with `nu_plugin_`.
+Plugins can run in one of two modes:

+1. Stdio mode, which **must** be supported.
+The plugin is passed `--stdio` as a command line argument.
 All interaction with the plugin is handled over standard input (stdin) and output (stdout).
 Standard error (stderr) is not redirected, and can be used by the plugin to print messages directly.

-Plugins are always passed `--stdio` as a command line argument.
+2. Local socket mode, which **may** be supported (advertised via the [`LocalSocket` feature](#localsocket-feature)).
+The plugin is passed `--local-socket` as the first command line argument, and then the path of the Unix domain socket or name of the Windows named pipe to use for communication.
+None of the standard input or output streams are redirected, and they may all be used to interact with the user's terminal.
+See the [documentation](#localsocket-feature) specific to the feature for more details.

 Other command line arguments are reserved for options that might be added in the future, including other communication methods.
 Plugins that support the protocol as described in this document **should** reject other arguments and print an informational message to stderr.

 Immediately after spawning a plugin, Nu expects the plugin to send its encoding type.
 Currently two encoding types are supported: [`json`](#json) and [`msgpack`](#messagepack).
 The desired encoding type **should** be sent first with the length of the string as a single byte integer and then the encoding type string.
 That is, with C-like escape syntax, `"\x04json"` or `"\x07msgpack"`.
 In this document, the JSON format will be used for readability, but the MessagePack format is largely equivalent.
 See the [Encoding](#encoding) section for specific intricacies of the formats.

 Nu will then send messages in the desired encoding.
 The first message is always [`Hello`](#hello).
 The plugin **must** send a `Hello` message indicating the expected Nu version that it is compatible with, and any supported protocol features.
 The engine will also send a `Hello` message with its version, and any supported protocol features.
 The plugin **may** verify that it is compatible with the Nu version provided by the engine, but the engine will end communication with a plugin if it is determined to be unsupported.
 The plugin **must not** use protocol features it supports if they are not also confirmed to be supported by the engine in its `Hello` message.
 It is not permitted to send any other messages before sending `Hello`.

-The plugin **should** then receive and respond to messages until its stdin is closed.
+The plugin **should** then receive and respond to messages until its input stream is closed.

 Typical plugin interaction after the initial handshake looks like this: